 Jacob is a native Chicagoan and graduate of the Univeristy of Illinois.
 Growing up during the Jordan years, Jacob has long had a passion for the Chicago Bulls as well as the entire NBA.
 Jacob can be found most nights on his couch watching League Pass with a bag of gummy worms.
 Jacob co-founded and writes occasionally for the Bulls blog DRosesandThorns.com.
 His abbreviated thoughts can be found at @OldManBikshorn.

-Rick is a veteran of 24 years in sports writing, having covered everything from Arena Football (Orlando Predators and Tampa Bay Storm), the Tampa Bay Lightning, high school and college football.
-He has covered two Super Bowls, a men’s and women’s Final Four, numerous NCAA tournament games and BCS Championships and spent the last seven years covering the Tampa Bay Bucs while working with the Lakeland Ledger.
-A native of Washington, D.C., Rick came to Florida to attend Florida A&M University and never left the Sunshine State.
-Still, he follows all D.C. area teams as well as the Los Angeles Lakers.
+Rick is a veteran of more than 25 years in sports writing, having covered everything from Arena Football, the Tampa Bay Lightning, high school sports, the NBA and college football.
+He has covered two Super Bowls, NBA Finals, NBA All Star Game, Stanley Cup Final, NHL All Star Game, a men’s and women’s Final Four, numerous NCAA tournament games and BCS Championships and spent seven years covering the Tampa Bay Bucs while working with The Lakeland (FL) Ledger.
+A native of Washington, D.C. and a member of Kappa Alpha Psi Fraternity, Inc., Rick graduated from Florida A&M University.

 Dan Stack has been writing and reporting about sports since 2003, but has been dabbling in journalism ever since his days when writing for his college newspaper, The Pioneer (LIU C.W.
 Post) back in 1995.
 He comes to FanRagSports after having previously worked at BleacherReport.com (where he wrote about fantasy football and college basketball, while amassing over one million page views), Fanball.com (he ran a blog for the Pittsburgh Steelers-SteelersMill.com), FantasyPros911.com (wrote about fantasy football and baseball), SNYGiants.com (New York Giants coverage), NYGiantsRush.com, Mets360.com (Mets baseball coverage), CollegeHoopsNet.com, RotoWire.com (fantasy baseball beat writer) and Sportsmedia101.com (where he wrote and blogged at Knicks101.com).
 He is also a senior writer for WeAreDePaul.com, and has written and reported on the DePaul men's basketball program since 2003.
 He has covered many Big East games on the east coast and has been a regular at the Big East Tournament for more than a decade.
 Prior to his online sports writing career, Stack was also the Managing Editor of his county's weekly newspaper, the Rockland County Times, from 2007 to 2009.
 He has a BA degree from C.W.
 Post with a major in broadcasting and a minor in journalism.
 At Post, he not only wrote for the school newspaper, but also was a DJ at the school's radio station (WCWP) and was a crew member for Post TV (the University's TV Station).
 If want to hear rumblings on college basketball, fantasy sports, New York fandom an other random pop culture musings, be sure to follow him on Twitter @Stacdemon